GalenIvanov/Animation-tests/README.md

     start 2.0 after ref ends ease :ease-in-elastic loop 3 times

+The values set by `start` are used until the next `start` construct.
+A set-word! can precede `start` and thus the following animation frames can refer to it.
 The `start` declaration does not animate anything by itself.
 In order to animate a value, one needs to use `from value1 to value2` syntax:

     from <value> to <value> <actors>